asaidimu/uistart/README.md

 ```bash
 bunx shadcn-ui@latest add button
 ```
 This command will prompt you to configure the component (e.g., choose where to add it, if you want types, etc.).
-Ensure your `components.json` is correctly configured (which it is by default in this template).
+Ensure your `components.json` is correctly configured (which it is by default in this template) to use the correct paths and style settings.

 Refer to the [Shadcn UI documentation](https://ui.shadcn.com/docs/components/button) for a list of available components and their usage.